 Food is the centerpiece of the market, whether you’re looking for organic, farm-fresh ingredients or gourmet cuisine with a lean towards healthy eating.
 There are plenty of choices for vegans and vegetarians; which is perhaps one of the reasons why the market has become a hotspot for Cape Town’s creative clique.
 Neighbourgoods hosts festivals and live music throughout the year, and also offers fashion ranging from African batiks to fine, hand-crafted jewelry.

-When you can’t wait until the weekend to satisfy your market cravings, head downtown to Cape Town’s breathtaking V&A Waterfront.
-Open seven days a week (including public holidays except for Christmas Day and New Year’s Day), the V&A Food Market may be more permanent than your typical farmer’s market, but it still manages to sustain a rustic authenticity.
-It’s also a foodie’s paradise, with more than 50 vendors selling everything from Portuguese pastries to Greek gyros.
+When you can’t wait until the weekend to satisfy your market cravings, head downtown to Cape Town’s central V&A Waterfront.
+Open seven days a week including most public holidays, the V&A Food Market may be more permanent than your typical farmer’s market, but it still manages to sustain a rustic authenticity.
+It’s also a foodie’s paradise, with more than 40 vendors selling global specialties ranging from Portuguese pastries and Thai rice rolls to Hungarian flatbreads and Greek gyros.

-V&A Food Market is also a good place to sample traditional African cuisine, including samp and beans, mielie pap and boerewors.
-Wash your meal down with craft beer from Bottle Bank, a stall selling microbrews from all over the country.
+Afrika Bites caters to those wishing to sample traditional South African cuisine with a menu that includes samp and beans, mielie pap, and boerewors.
+Wash your meal down with craft beer from The Bottle Bank, which sells microbrews from all over the country.
 In summer, take your food outside for a picnic overlooking the marina in Nobel Square; then continue your adventure with a visit to other V&A Waterfront highlights like Two Oceans Aquarium and the Watershed art and fashion market.

 Summer (November to April)

 Sunday to Thursday: 10 a.m. - 8 p.m.

 Friday and Saturday: 10 a.m. - 9 p.m.